 Sometimes people need to be reminded that “fair” and “equal” do not necessarily mean the same thing.
 If, for example, you have contributed substantially to the down payment for a house for one child, it may be fair to reduce that child’s inheritance.
 By communicating ahead of time why you have made certain decisions, you can prevent misconceptions or misunderstandings, and you will give your family members a chance to discuss your reasoning and voice their concerns while you are present to facilitate the dialogue.

 Although a lot of the discussions you should have with your family members do not need to involve an attorney, it may be beneficial to have a legal professional explain the details of certain documents or responsibilities to key persons involved in your plan.
-Contact an attorney at O’Keeffe O’Brien Lyson Foss or call 701-235-8000 or 877-235-8002 to set up an estate plan that best suits your family.
+Contact an attorney at O’Keeffe O’Brien Lyson Attorneys or call 701-235-8000 or 877-235-8002 to set up an estate plan that best suits your family.

 Image courtesy of kirkandmimi/Pixabay